Making Progress on Lower Carbon Intensity Fuels

 A more sustainable future will require a mix of energy sources, not a single solution.
 American fuel refiners are investing in a wide range of lower-carbon technologies.

-Renewable fuels have lower lifecycle greenhouse gas (GHG) emissions because they are derived from waste products or from sources that absorb carbon dioxide (CO2) from the atmosphere during their growth or production.
-When these fuels are used, the CO2 released is offset by the CO2 the renewable source removed from the air during its lifetime — in many cases this can reduce emissions by more than 80 percent.
+Renewable fuels have lower lifecycle greenhouse gas emissions because they are derived from waste products or from sources that absorb carbon dioxide (CO2) from the atmosphere during their growth or production.
+When these fuels are used, the CO2 released is offset by the CO2 the renewable source removed from the air during its lifetime — in many cases, this can reduce emissions by more than 80 percent.
 More on these fuels from the EIA.

 Many of these fuels are compatible with existing engines and infrastructure, so users can achieve the win-win of reducing carbon emissions and, in some cases, repurposing and recycling everyday waste.